 C.R.O.W.
 Center for the Performing Arts

-Tap dance sharpens reflexes and improves memory skills and coordination.
-This class will work toward establishing beginning to intermediate level tap movements, will build vocabulary, and will work on basic rhythms and steps that progress into fun and lively dance combinations.
+Tap dance is wonderful for all ages because it sharpens reflexes and improves memory skills and coordination.
+This mixed age class will establish beginning/intermediate level tap movements, build vocabulary and teach basic rhythms and steps that progress into fun and lively dance combinations.
+For more experienced tappers, the combinations will involve more intricate rhythms and patterns while beginners practice the basics.
 Tap dancing is a great way to develop musicality, timing, rhythm, and balance.
-Get ready for a lot of fun!
-Black, oxford style tap shoes required for this class.
-Please see dress code.

 C.R.O.W.
 Center for the Performing Arts